opensearch-project/documentation-website/_benchmark/installing-benchmark.md

 ## Choosing appropriate hardware

 OpenSearch Benchmark can be used to provision OpenSearch nodes for testing.
-If you intend to use OpenSearch Benchmark to provision nodes in your environment, then you will need to install OpenSearch Benchmark directly on each host in the cluster.
+If you intend to use OpenSearch Benchmark to provision nodes in your environment, then install OpenSearch Benchmark directly on each host in the cluster.
 Additionally, you must configure each host in the cluster for OpenSearch.
-See [Installing OpenSearch]({{site.url}}{{site.baseurl}}/install-and-configure/install-opensearch/index/) for guidance about important host settings you should review.
+See [Installing OpenSearch]({{site.url}}{{site.baseurl}}/install-and-configure/install-opensearch/index/) for guidance on important host settings you should review.

 Remember that OpenSearch Benchmark cannot be used to provision OpenSearch nodes when you run OpenSearch Benchmark in a Docker container.
 If you want to use OpenSearch Benchmark to provision nodes, or if you want to distribute the benchmark workload with the OpenSearch Benchmark daemon, then you must install OpenSearch Benchmark directly on each host using Python and pip.
 {: .important}